 The biggest thing the Gecko has going for it is that it fits the very smallest riders.
 There are very few options for a quality 12” pedal bike, and the Gecko fits the bill.
 Compared to the Specialized Hotrock (the only other 12” bike I’d recommend to parents), the Gecko’s freewheel option and easy-to-pull brake levers make it the superior choice.

-With the shorter seatpost, the Gekco becomes the smallest pedal bike on the market.
+With it’s 15″ minimum seatpost height, the Gekco becomes one of the smallest pedal bikes on the market.
 For bike-obsessed families or those who have kids who started on a balance bike at a young age, the Gecko is the natural next step after they’ve mastered the push bike.

 Brake levers and freewheel option

-If you prefer not to have a coaster brake (read this article on why you might not want one), Cleary sells the Gecko with a freewheel option for an additional $4.
+If you prefer not to have a coaster brake (read this article on why you might not want one), Cleary sells the Gecko with a freewheel option.
 Unlike the Woom 2, where you have to buy an upgrade kit and swap out the standard rear wheel, Cleary actually provides the option to purchase the Gecko with the freewheel hub already installed.
 Because we prefer the freewheel option for our kiddo, this was ideal for us.

 Beautiful design and paint job